Home / Countries-Regions / H / Hong Kong / Travel Page

 Littering: Hong Kong has strict laws about maintaining environmental hygiene, including fixed penalty fines for littering or spitting.
 See details here.

-The typhoon seasons in Hong Kong normally runs from May to early November, with the peak typhoon season extending from July to September.
+The typhoon season in Hong Kong normally runs from May to early November, with the peak typhoon season in July and September.
 Typhoons may cause flooding and landslides.
 Local warnings are issued in advance.
 Public offices and public transportations will shut down when Typhoon Signal No. 8 and above is hoisted.

 We advise Singaporeans to monitor local weather updates from the Hong Kong Observatory’s website and heed the advice of the local authorities.